amplifying-fsharp/fsharplang/spec/types-and-type-constraints.md

 typar : delegate< tupled-arg-type , return-type>
 ```

-During constraint solving (See 14 .5), the constraint `type : delegate<tupled-arg-type, return-types>`
+During constraint solving (see §14 .5), the constraint `type : delegate<tupled-arg-type, return-types>`
 is met if `type` is a delegate type `D` with declaration `type D = delegate of object * arg1 * ... *
 argN` and `tupled-arg-type = arg1 * ... * argN.` That is, the delegate must match the CLI design
 pattern where the sender object is the first argument to the event.